john-cd/rust_howto/src/topics/async.md

 }
 ```

-## async traits
+## Async traits

 The async working group's headline goal for 2023 is to stabilize a "minimum viable product" (MVP) version of async functions in traits.
 In the meanwhile, use the [Async trait crate]( https://github.com/dtolnay/async-trait ).

 ```rust,ignore